'Til Tuesday

 Know Your Enemy

 There are other fine moments, including the Phil Spector-like single So Why So Sad and the epicly melancholy Epicentre.
 But it's the three tracks I mentioned first that really send the blood to your head: soaked in guitar feedback like deep-fried Mars Bars in boiling oil, they partake of the 24-year-old spirit of punk, with the added benefits of musicanly know-how and depth.
-They're every bit as ferocious as early Manics classics like The Masses Against the Classes and Slash 'n' Burn.
+They're every bit as ferocious as early Manics classics like Slash 'n' Burn or You Love Us.

 The Manics have always been a frustrating band, able to produce albums either of low-key consistency (This is My Truth Tell Me Yours) or of intermittent brilliance (Generation Terrorists and this one), but never of consistent brilliance.
 Still, I can live with that since when they're brilliant they're nigh-on blummin' perfect.